The rock of Great Saint

 The ruins of an ancient tower are located on the peak of a rock called Aghia and played an important role as the safe place for the locals.
 Later on the first monks they also used this massive cliff to settle on top.
 Today, this hidden trail has become an amazing hiking experience.
 It’s quite a challenge and of great adventure that appeals mostly to active individuals with good fitness levels.

-Because of its high difficulty, it is not recommended without a guide.
+Because of its high difficulty, for safety reasons it is not recommended without a guide.
 On the way to the top one passes by the bizarre-looking rock of Adrachti, then proceeds to walk on the rock-carved steps and encounters the rock-carved cisterns before reaching the spot in which a white cross has been placed.

-You can now safely enjoy this amazing hike with the Hiking and Scramble Tour of Great Saint.
 Discover the well hidden acropolis of “Eginio” the ancient name of Kalampaka, which later on became the monastery of the 12 Apostles.
 The view from the peak of this rock is just exceptional!